cs1302uga/cs1302-tutorials/components/components.md

           |--                                                --|
    ```

-   In this scenario, there is a lot of work duplicated.
-Let's
+   In this scenario, the root `HBox` of the scene graph contains two
+   separate, but identical, `VBox` objects.
+Building this app would
+   require the programmer to repeat the exact same code to create
+   these two `VBox` objects.
+Now, imagine that there are hundreds
+   of these in an app.
+Custom components allow us to avoid this type
+   of redundancy!

-   instead denote the lower `VBox` sub-graphs as an `ImageLoader`,
+   Consider the following scene graph where we replace the lower `VBox`
-   a custom component that we will create in the next step:
+   sub-graphs with `ImageLoader`, a custom component that we will create
+   in the next step.
+The resulting scene graph is much cleaner!

    ```
                                                              --|